 So, what should a company considering a remote access solution or third-party access management system look for to ensure the required degree of cybersecurity?

 Firstly, the remote connections of both clients and IoT devices should be based on a solid, secure authentication design that must be able to prevent what is known as “Man-in-the-middle” attacks.

 Secondly, any solution considered should be both security and Industry 4.0 certified, and be regularly audited by external security experts.

-The solution should also have both “two-factor authentication” and a user access management system where the owner can centrally control and authorize who has access to what equipment when and for how long, while concurrently logging all activity for access auditing.
+The solution should also have two-factor authentication as well as a user access management system where the owner can centrally control and authorize who has access to what equipment when and for how long, while concurrently logging all activity for access auditing.

 It is wise to be wary of traditional VPN tunnel solutions, based on OpenVPN or IPSec.
 These VPN technologies are designed for providing full network access between two remote networks.
 However, this does not meet the IT security requirements of the modern factory.
 Solutions such as the Secomea Relay VPN are now available, which address the security and usability requirements of linking service engineers with industrial equipment.
 This type of solution also has the ability to provide access to only specific IP addresses and services, without having to configure firewall rules, and can be used with either a cloud-based or private M2M server.